material-components/material-components-web/packages/mdc-textfield/outline/README.md

 # Text Field Outline

 The outline is a border around all sides of the text field.
+This is used for the Outlined variation of Text Fields.

 ## Design & API Documentation